 Adapting ETL processes to ELT

-Snowflake's architecture is optimized for ELT (Extract, Load, Transform) rather than traditional ETL workflows.
+Snowflake's architecture is optimized for ELT (Extract, Load, Transform) rather than traditional ETL workflows (see my earlier article ETL vs ELT: what's the difference and when to use them? for a detailed comparison of these two data ingestion approaches).
 In Snowflake, data is first loaded into external stages or internal tables, and then transformed using SQL-based transformations.
 Adapting existing ETL processes to this ELT approach can require:

 Optimizing usage costs